 Giant Pumps To Reduce Algae In Jordan Lake, Some Question

-CHAPEL HILL - As the state prepares to move forward with a trial method to reduce nutrient pollution flowing into Jordan Lake, some are questioning the logic behind the costly technology.
+CHAPEL HILL - As the state prepares to move forward with a trial method to reduce nutrient pollution in Jordan Lake, some are questioning the logic behind the costly technology.
 WCHL’s Resident science expert Jeff Danner says the aerator pumps will not be an adequate solution, but rather a temporary fix instead of managing stormwater run-off upstream.

 “If we really want to have good water here over the next several decades, we just need to manage our stormwater and just not let pollutants reach our drinking source,” Danner says.